jhasaurabh312/icefeet-2020/README.md

 # To contribute in this repository, perform the following steps.

-1. Fork this repository.
+1. Fork this repository(by clicking the fork button above).

    Now run the following code in your terminal/prompt :

 2. Clone the forked repository(the repository made in your account after you forked this repo) by running this command